 What’s even better – there are so-called long-tail keywords, that look natural, and help with better rankings of your account.

 Your boards should contain pins that you’re interested in as a blogger.
 Take your time to optimize your boards with long-tail keywords related to the specific board.
-You don’t have to spend time to create a board cover image for every board, I did only because I’m insane and I love to organize my blogging stuff like that.
+You don’t have to spend time to create a board cover image for every board, although some bloggers do so.

 Pins that you pin will automatically populate your profile cover, or you can set your own.

 Use any 2:3 aspect ratio when creating pins.
 What does it mean?
 It means that your pins should be 1000 x 1500 pixels.

 When you pick images for Pinterest, think vertical.
 Most of our formats are vertical, and taller than they are wide.
 We recommend that you use a 2:3 aspect ratio for all of your Pins.

 “Aspect ratio” may sound complicated, but it’s just a way to talk about an image’s width, compared to its height.
 A 2:3 aspect ratio means that your image’s width is ⅔ its height.

 For example, your Pin could be 1,000 pixels wide, by 1,500 pixels tall.
 If your image falls outside this ratio, it could get truncated in people’s feeds and they won’t get to see your full Pin.Source